EverestAPI/CelesteTAS-EverestInterop/README.md

 <br>Format: F, angle, optional upper limit of single axis (default value is 1, range is 0.26 to 1, works in all [analog modes](Docs/Commands.md#analoguemode))
 - O = Confirm Bind 2
 - N = Journal / Talk Bind 2
+- A = Dash Only Directional Modifier (generally used to manipulate cameras with binocular control storage. eg: 15 R,X,ALU)

 ## Controls
 While in game or in Studio: